 Skip advert

 Advertisement - Article continues below

-Unfortunately this parity doesn’t last, as the Audi then will quickly lose ground to almost all of its direct rivals in the mid-range.
+Unfortunately this parity doesn’t last, as the Audi will quickly lose ground to almost all of its direct rivals in the mid-range.
 In-gear response isn’t prohibitively worse, but compared to the hypersonic responses that both the AMG and Alfa are able to muster, the Audi can feel a tad more cumbersome.
-When on boost, the V6’s willingness to rev right through to its red line is also less apparent than in its rivals.
+When on boost, the V6’s willingness to rev right through to its red line was also less apparent than in its rivals.

+Skip advert